Meadowlarke/Bibliography/Bibliography.md

 #### Y

+##### Yang, Mina. _Planet Beethoven: Classical Music at the Turn of the Millennium._ Middletown, CT: Wesleyan University Press, 2014.

+Chapter 3: East Meets West in the Concert Hall.

+##### Yoshihara Mari. _Musicians from a Different Shore: Asians and Asian Americans in Classical Music._ Philadelphia: Temple University Press, 2007.

+Introduction.

+Chapter 2: Roots and Routes of Asian Musicians.

 ##### Young, Alan. _Woke Me up this Morning: Black Gospel Singers and the Gospel Life._ Jackson: University Press of Mississippi, 1997.

 222: COGIC: Church of God in Christ.